Codecademy/ugc/content/sodiq_aderibigbe/creating-queues-using-javascript.md

 }
 ```

-The added lines to our code block represnts a method of class `Queue`. it handles one operation, adding a new item to the array object initialised in our constructor.
+The added lines to our code block represnt a method of class `Queue`. it handles one operation, adding a new item to the array object initialized in our constructor.
 The method accepts one argument `element` and then adds it to `this.queue` using the `.push()` array method.

 ### Dequeue